 From the drop down box, select the appropriate planning area (MPO/TPO/MTPO/RPO) for your project.
+These locations can be found through the TDOT Long Range Planning website under the Office of Community Transportation (OCT) link.

 STIP/TIP:

 Enter the STIP or TIP number or choose a category from the drop down list.